hummingbot/hummingbot-site/docs/installation/docker.md

       - "8501:8501"
 ```

-This installs a single Hummingbot bot instance alongside a Hummingbot Dashboard that can be used to control and analyze it.

-Go to <http://localhost:8501> in your browser to see the Dashboard.
+Afterwards, go to <http://localhost:8501> in your browser to see the Dashboard.